Tiendil/tiendil-org-content/content/posts/2024-04-24-simulation-of-public-opinion-in-a-game/en.md

-title = "Simulating public opinion in a game" tags = [ "theory", "practice", "development", "gamedev", "game-design", "open-source", "procedural-content-generation", "world-builders"] published_at = "2024-04-24T12:00:00+00:00" description = "I made a technical prototype of a sandbox about manipulating public opinion.
+title = "Simulating public opinion in a game" tags = [ "theory", "practice", "development", "gamedev", "game-design", "open-source", "procedural-content-generation", "world-builders"] published_at = "2024-04-24T12:00:00+00:00" seo_description = "I made a technical prototype of a sandbox about manipulating public opinion.
 A video and sources explain how it works." seo_image = ""
 ---